yukoba/nd4j/getstarted.md

 ![Alt text](../img/maven2.png)

-Click through the following screen with "Next", and on the screen after that (below), name your project. ("ND4J", for example) Now go into your pom.xml file within the root of the new ND4J project in IntelliJ.
+Click through the following screen with "Next", and on the screen after that, name your project ("ND4J-test", for example) and hit finish.
+Now go into your pom.xml file within the root of the new ND4J project in IntelliJ.

 Include the default backend ([Jblas](http://en.wikipedia.org/wiki/Jblas:_Linear_Algebra_for_Java)) in the `<dependencies> ... </dependencies>` section, so that Maven can automatically install the required libraries: